tango-controls/tango-kernel-followup/2020/2020-10-22/Minutes.md

 Michal proposes to consider stopping using Sonar and use some open source tools (clang-tidy) to do the same.
 People would be then able to run the static analysis locally.
 We could also then have more jobs doing different things (1 dedicated for code coverage, 1 for regression tests, 1 for quality/static analysis).
-We could also use clang-tidy to automatic code formatting.
+We could also use clang-tidy to do automatic code formatting.
 We could setup some github actions and provide reports as with artifacts.
 Reynald reminded as well that Michal proposed to use thread sanitizer tool on some tests to track data races and ensure some already data races bugs don't come back.
-Michal mention the address sanitizer tool.
+Michal mentioned the address sanitizer tool.
 It would be useful to have a job running this tool as well and a job with valgrind.
 Thomas mentioned ubisan (Undefined behaviour sanitizer) and said it would be useful to gat a job with this tool too.

-**Action - Michal**: Create an issue to keep track of the new jobs we would like to get using quality check tools (clang-tidy, address-sanitizer, thread sanitizer,ubisan, valgring)
+**Action - Michal**: Create an issue to keep track of the new jobs we would like to get using quality check tools (clang-tidy, address-sanitizer, thread sanitizer,ubisan, valgrind)

 - log4tango: Fix the check for int64_t ([cppTango#765](https://github.com/tango-controls/cppTango/pullwith/765)).
 Michal proposed to remove that type and replace it with chrono::steady_clock.
 Michal will check whether this type is used only internally or not.